cose-wg/HPKE/draft-ietf-cose-hpke.md

 A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
-An HPKE ciphersuite, is composed of the following choices:
+A COSE-HPKE algorithm is composed of the following choices:

 - HPKE Mode
 - KEM Algorithm